Last updated 26/09/2017

 Lower pressure increases the risk of busting the tyre bead.
 Higher pressure holds the tyre bead firmly to the rim and thus reduces the risk of busting the bead.

 Generally, higher pressure reduces tyre wear, especially at high speed.
 Soft tyres have more rolling resistance – this is a form of friction and the energy dissipated wears out the tyre.
 Another factor may be softening of tread compound due to increased temperature associated with lower pressures.
 So lower pressure increases tyre wear.
 Very high pressures can increase wear in the centre of the tyre.
-If you count non-catastrophic chipping and gouging as wear then high pressure also increases this type of wear.
+Off road, high pressure can increase tread depletion due to chipping and gouging.
+In this case lower pressure may reduce wear.

 Pneumatic tyres are able to respond quickly to bumps because they have very little inertia to resist movement.
 Sudden impact loads are easily absorbed by a pneumatic tyre.
 It’s the reason why pneumatic tyres are so universal.
 Suspension on the other hand is heavy.
 To move suspension quickly in response to a sudden impact requires a very large acceleration force to overcome the combined mass of the suspension, tyres, wheels, axles, etc. A hard tyre will transfer more of the load to the suspension, resulting in a severe spike in stress transfer to suspension components as impact loads are encountered.
 So lower tyre pressure reduces suspension wear.
 Low tyre pressure increases the work done by a tyres in response to bumps and reduces the force transferred to the suspension.
 Tyres at higher pressure are not able to react to bumps as well and transfer more force to suspension components.